-Recently, the importance of these new data and associated implications for clinical practice have been highlighted (ACOG & SMFM, 2014; Spong et al., 2012).
-AWHONN supports the new recommendations, including the use of 6 centimeters dilation to define the beginning of the active phase of the first stage of labor, and has clarified suggestions for fetal assessment during labor in this context (see Tables 1 and 2).
+Recently, the importance of these new data and associated implications for clinical practice have been highlighted (American College of Obstetricians and Gynecologists & Society for Maternal-Fetal Medicine, 2014; Spong et al., 2012).
+AWHONN supports recommendations, including the use of 6 centimeters dilation to define the beginning of the active phase of the first stage of labor, and has clarified suggestions for fetal assessment during labor in this context (see Tables 1 and 2).
 In the absence of new data on frequency of fetal assessment associated with cervical dilation, AWHONN continues to recommend increasing the frequency of fetal assessment at 4 centimeters dilation.
-Because variation exists in the original research protocols used to compare intermittent auscultation with continuous EFM, clinicians should make decisions about the method and frequency of fetal assessment based
+Because variation exists in the original research protocols used to compare intermittent auscultation with continuous EFM, clinicians should make decisions about the method and frequency of fetal assessment based on evaluation of the woman's preferences and response to labor, the phase and stage of labor, assessment of maternal and fetal conditions and risk factors, and facility rules and procedures.